 The Teen Driving Safety Research team at the Center for Injury Research and Prevention at Children's Hospital of Philadelphia has created free evidence-based teen driver safety tools for teens, parents, educators, advocates, policymakers, and primary care pediatricians.
 These teen driving safety tools are to be used to enhance teen driver safety.
 These tools include fact sheets with teenage driving tips, videos, statistics, and educational curricula.

-Teen Driver Safety Educational Resources and Tools for Families, Stakeholders and Policymakers
+Teen Driver Safety Educational Resources and Tools for Families, Stakeholders, Policymakers, and Primary Care Pediatricians

 Parent-Supervised Driving Resources